Travel Award Opportunities

 For more information, please see NIH's Diversity Statement: "Notice of NIH's Interest in Diversity" (NOT-OD-15-053).

 Full-time undergraduate/PhD-graduate students, postdoctoral fellows and early-career scientists meeting the citizenship/residency requirements at accredited postsecondary minority-serving institutions are also eligible to apply for the travel awards.

 To receive support from the FASEB Diversity Resources Program, all applicants must be USA citizens, or non-citizen nationals, or legal permanent residents residing in the USA or USA territories.

 - A non-citizen national is a person who, although not a citizen of the United States of America, owes permanent allegiance to the USA.
 This is generally a person born in a land that is not a state, but that is under USA sovereignty, jurisdiction, or administration -- for example, American Samoa.)

 - A legal permanent resident alien is an individual lawfully admitted for permanent residence in the USA and must possess an alien registration receipt card (I-551 -- commonly known as a 'green card') prior to applying for funding and participation.
 Individuals on temporary or student visas, those seeking asylum, or refugees are not eligible for FASEB Diversity Resources Program funding or support.

 The goal of the FASEB Diversity Resources Program is to support educational activities that complement and/or enhance the training of a workforce to meet the nation’s biomedical, behavioral and clinical research needs.
 Therefore, participant selection will take into consideration whether an individual’s participation would help achieve the overall goals and objectives of the FASEB Diversity Resources Program.

-The FASEB Diversity Resources Program is funded by grants from the National Institute of General Medical Sciences, National Institutes of Health.
-[T36- GM008637 and R25-GM116706]
+The FASEB Diversity Resources Program is funded by a grant from the National Institute of General Medical Sciences, National Institutes of Health.
+[R25-GM116706]